-In August 2021, a delegation of West Papuans and Australian activists are travelling to Canberra to lobby Federal Members of Parliament to i) Persuade Indonesia to allow the UN fact-finding mission to West Papua which it agreed to in 2017, and ii) Shift Australia’s policy from supporting Special Autonomy to voting ‘yes’ for a motion in the United Nations registering West Papua on the Decolonisation List.
+In August 2021, a delegation of West Papuans and Australian activists will be travelling to Canberra.
+The delegation will lobby Federal Members of Parliament to i) Persuade Indonesia to allow the UN fact-finding mission to West Papua which it agreed to in 2017, and ii) Shift Australia’s policy from supporting Special Autonomy to voting ‘yes’ for a motion in the United Nations registering West Papua on the Decolonisation List.

 While it is better to write a letter in your words, using the bullet-point summary for information, we have prepared a template-letter which you can post or email.
 Please encourage your friends and family to join the endeavour.
 The more letters we send, the more the politicians will pay attention!